Rudolph Zallinger: Awards and honors

 Zallinger's first award was an honorable mention for the Prix-de-Rome in 1941.
 After finishing the mural The Age of Reptiles, in 1947, he received the Pulitzer Award for Painting in 1949.
 He received the Addison Emery Verrill Medal for "outstanding contributions to the field of natural history," which was presented to him by A. Bartlett Giamatti (then president of Yale University) at a ceremony in the Great Hall on February 29, 1980.
 He was the first non-scientist to receive this medal.
 He was also given Doctor of Fine Arts by the university.
 The inscription reads:"Rudolph Franz Zallinger, artist and teacher, your great natural history murals at the Peabody Museum are a fusion of scientific accuracy and artistic genius.
 Guided by your own diligent research and painstaking collaboration with scientists, your imagination has allowed us a glimpse into past worlds no human eye ever witnessed.
 It was your innovation to blend the static frames of successive geologic ages into grand panoramas that sweep through time, capturing the dynamic force of life as it evolved."

 At 69 years old (1988), Zallinger received the James E. and Frances W. Bent Award, which is given annually to a faculty member of the University of Hartford for "unusual creativity and innovation in the pursuit of his or her scholarship".

 Family

 While studying at Yale, he met the artist and illustrator Jean Farquharson Day (1918–2007).
-They married on September 27, 1941, and had three children, all artists: Kristina Zallinger (1945–), Lisa Day David (1949–), and Peter Franz Zallinger (1943–2025).
+They married on September 27, 1941, and had three children, all artists: Peter Franz Zallinger (1943–2025) Kristina Zallinger (1945–), and Lisa Day David (1949–).
 Zallinger's wife was an American artist and children's book illustrator for dozens of books.